AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 ## Tutorial and Documentation

 Documentation of each function within this Python package can be found [here](docs).
-Should documentation need to be "re-generated", please consult
+Should Sphinx documentation need to be "re-generated", please consult
 [this link](https://medium.com/@pratikdomadiya123/build-project-documentation-quickly-with-the-sphinx-python-2a9732b66594).

 To build topologies for other networks, the package is run `python __main__py` (when situated in the `project`